shesha-io/shesha-framework/shesha-starter/testing.md

-Test 1 - Checking why PR sometime do work
+Test 1 - Removed existing db to pipeline can complete sucessfully